Single Sign-On (SSO) for NebulaCRS

 Login Type | Supported Modules | Notes |

-SSO Login | NebulaCRS Admin | Use your company's SSO button. |
+SSO Login | NebulaCRS Admin | Use the applicable sign in option |

-| Call Center Reservations | Use your company's SSO button. |
+| Call Center Reservations | Use the applicable sign in option |

-| Booknow 2.0 Content Manager | Use your company's SSO button. |
+| Booknow 2.0 Content Manager | Use the applicable sign in option |

 Legacy Login | eRes | Requires your NebulaCRS legacy username and password. |